nils2/DL2-ZeroVis/blogpost.md

 *(include T-SNE plot here)*

+The confusion between *countries* and *flags* becomes evident not only in the T-SNE plot but also in the relations and images themselves.
+While Tewel et al. (2013) describe a relation *countries* -> *flags*, not all of the examples within this relation can be accurately expressed using the available images.
+For instance, since *Australia* is exclusively present in the *flags* category and not in *countries*, the example *Australia -> Canberra* can only be expressed as a *flags -> cities* relation.

+*(do we mention the confusion regarding number of images / number of relations?)*

 ### Limitations of the retrieval dataset

 The choice to retrieve output images rather than generating them is an intentional design decision made by the authors of FROMAGe.
 This decision offers certain advantages, such as the ability to exercise control over the output by curating the data, but it also entails limitations in terms of image flexibility.